Holiday Events

 Bring your camera or phone to snap free photos with Santa and his sleigh outside at the Bernie Milton Pavilion.
 Don’t leave without stopping in at Alphabet Soup to write a letter reminding Santa of your family’s holiday requests.
 While there, purchase a toy to donate.
 Alphabet Soup has partnered with local organizations to collect toys for local kids.

-Santa will also be visiting Moore Tree Farm the same day from 10 am - 1 pm!
+Santa will also be visiting Moore Tree Farm on Dec.
+9th day from 10 am-1 pm!
 Be sure to bring your wish list because Santa will be chatting with all the good girls, boys and parents!